-Essential Guide To Running Your First 100k + 100k Training Plan
+Our Essential Guide To Running Your First 100K

 If you’ve conquered a few marathon-length events, you might be intrigued by the notion of going even further.

-Your training also changes too, as you want to adapt your body to get used to running comfortably for hours on end.
+Your training program also changes from shorter events by bumping weekly mileage, among other aspects, as you want your body to adapt to running comfortably for hours on end.

 And in the end, no matter how much you train, there’s no telling what will happen on race day.
-Ultramarathons are a completely unique experience in that way.
+Ultrarunning is a completely unique running experience in that way.

-Let’s look at the best ways to prepare and train for running 100k – and what to expect.
+Let’s look at the best ways to prepare and train for running 100K – and what to expect along the way.

-I also share my three training plans for the 100k run distance – Just Finish, Improver, and Compete – at the end of this post.
+I also share my three training plans for the 100K run distance—Just Finish, Improver, and Compete—at the end of this post.
+So, whether this will be your first ultra or you are an experienced runner and have run 100K before, there is a plan for you.

 how to run 100k training plan

-Here’s some practical ways you can prepare yourself for this mammoth task:
+Here are some practical ways you can prepare yourself for the mammoth task of a 100K training cycle:

-Hours on your feet is paramount – more important than speed or miles.
+Hours on your feet are paramount – more important than speed or miles.

-It’s also the biggest commitment you’ll have to give for your 100k preparation.
-Your body has to get used to being on your feet for hours on end, so it holds up well come race day.
+It’s also the biggest commitment you’ll have to make for your 100K preparation.
+Your body has to get used to being on your feet for hours on end, so it will hold up well come race day.

 There’s no set plan here, but doing a few runs that are 50% of your planned 100k time is recommended.
 This can mean committing serious chunks of your life (meaning weekends) to running.